Text Diff

 - Two-Pane Layout shows Left and Right side by side.

-- Two-Pane Layout with Connectors adds a center column with visual connectors between related changes.
+- Two-Pane Layout with Connectors adds connectors between related changes.

-You may switch between them using the View menu or the segmented control (top right).
+To switch between them use the View menu or the segmented control (top right).

 | Action | Shortcut |